 For an independent contractor or sole proprietor, Payroll Costs consist of: Wage, commissions, income, or net earnings from self-employment or similar compensation. (but all compensation must be capped at $100K on an annualized basis).

-- (i) Any business with less than 500 employees (including FT and PT employees of the business as well as employees of “affiliated” entities, if any, but excluding independent contractors and sole proprietor – see footnote ** in Who should consider PPP loans? for calculations of average number of employees), (ii) any business that meets the SBA's industry based size standards or the alternative size standard*, or (iii) any single business entity in the hospitality/food services industries that employs not more than 500 employees per physical location, provided that in each case of (i), (ii) and (iii), the business must have been operating on February 15, 2020 and must have had employees for whom it paid compensation and payroll taxes.
+- First Draw Loan: (i) Any business with less than 500 employees (including FT and PT employees of the business as well as employees of “affiliated” entities, if any, but excluding independent contractors and sole proprietor – see footnote 3 in What is the maximum loan amount? for calculations of average number of employees), (ii) any business that meets the SBA's industry based size standards or the alternative size standard5, or (iii) any single business entity in the hospitality/food services industries that employs not more than 500 employees per physical location, provided that in each case of (i), (ii) and (iii), the applicant must have been operating on February 15, 2020 (or, for a seasonal business, must have been in operation for any 12-week period between February 15, 2019 and February 15, 2020) and must have had employees for whom it paid compensation and payroll taxes.
 Certain restrictions may apply if you have affiliates or outside investors, except that affiliate restrictions are waived for (a) any business operating as a franchise that is assigned a franchise identifier code by the SBA (e.g., if a franchise brand is listed on the SBA Franchise Directory, its franchisor or each of its franchisees meeting one of the foregoing eligibility requirements may apply for a PPP loan, provided that the $10M cap on PPP loans is a limit per franchisee entity, and each franchisee is limited to one PPP loan), and (b) any business entity in the hospitality/food services industries with not more than a total of 500 employees (e.g., if each hotel or restaurant location owned by a parent business is a separate legal business entity, each hotel or restaurant location that employs not more than 500 employees is permitted to apply for a separate PPP loan provided it uses its unique EIN).
-See Treasury’s FAQ above for more details (including sample application of affiliation exemptions to hotel and restaurant businesses).
+See the Treasury’s FAQ above for more details (including sample application of affiliation exemptions to hotel and restaurant businesses).

 - Any borrower that receives a PPP loan is eligible for loan forgiveness up to the full principal amount of the loan and any accrued interest, provided, however, that if less than 60% of the loan proceeds were spent on payroll costs, the maximum forgiveness amount shall be reduced such that the amount actually spent on payroll costs constitutes 60% of the maximum forgiveness amount.
-The amount of forgiveness is reduced proportionally by, first, any decrease in total employee salaries or wages (excluding any other forms of compensation and anyemployees with annualized compensation over $100K during 2019) exceeding 25% and, second, any decrease in average monthly number of FTE employees (based on a 40-hour workweek), in each case, during the first 24 weeks after lender’s first disbursement of the loan (or, alternatively, solely for borrower’s with payroll cycles that are bi-weekly or more frequent, the 24-week period beginning on the first day of the first pay period following disbursement of the loan) relative to a recent comparison period***; provided, however, that (i) if the foregoing 24-week period extends beyond December 31, 2020, the applicable forgiveness period will be the period beginning on the date of first disbursement of loan and ending on December 31, 2020 and (ii) if the loan was made before June 5, 2020, borrower may elect to have the forgiveness period be the first 8 weeks after lender’s first disbursement of loan.
+The amount of forgiveness is reduced proportionally by, first, any decrease in total employee salaries or wages (excluding any other forms of compensation and any employees with annualized compensation over $100K during 2019) exceeding 25% and, second, any decrease in average monthly number of FTE employees (based on a 40-hour workweek), in each case, during the applicable 8-24 weeks (as determined by borrower) after lender’s first disbursement of the loan relative to a comparison period7 – these reductions apply to first draw loans but it is not yet clear whether they also apply to second draw loans.
 To ensure that borrowers are not doubly penalized, the compensation reduction applies only to the portion of the decline in employee compensation that is not attributable to the FTE reduction.
-See Loan Forgiveness FAQ, Additional Loan Forgiveness FAQs, and Revised Guidance for further details.
-Borrowers can correct reductions in payroll that occurred from February 15 through April 26, 2020 by rehiring or remedying compensation by December 31, 2020 to receive full loan forgiveness – based on the latest guidance, this corrective measure does not seem to be available for reductions in compensation or FTEs that occurred before February 15 or after April 26, 2020.
-Also, borrowers are exempt from the proportional reduction in loan forgiveness due to a reduction in FTEs, if the borrower is able to document in good faith that for the period between February 15 and December 31, 2020, the borrower was unable to: (a) rehire employees who had been employed on February 15, 2020, and hire similarly qualified employees for unfilled positions by December 31, 2020; or (b) return to the same level of business activity at which the borrower was operating before February 15, 2020, due to compliance with requirements or guidance issued by the Secretary of Health and Human Services, the Director of the Centers for Disease Control and Prevention, or the Occupational Safety and Health Administration between March 1 and December 31, 2020, relating to standards of sanitation, social distancing, or other worker or customer safety requirements related to COVID-19.
+See Loan Forgiveness FAQs for further details.
+Borrowers can correct reductions in payroll that occurred from February 15 through April 26, 2020 by rehiring or remedying compensation by December 31, 2020 (or, with respect to a loan made after December 27, 2020, not later than the last day of the applicable 8-24-week period) to receive full loan forgiveness – based on the latest guidance, this corrective measure does not seem to be available for reductions in compensation or FTEs that occurred before February 15 or after April 26, 2020.
+Also, borrowers are exempt from the proportional reduction in loan forgiveness due to a reduction in FTEs (Safe Harbor), if the borrower is able to document in good faith that for the period between February 15 and December 31, 2020 (or, with respect to a loan made after December 27, 2020, ending on the last day of the applicable 8-24-week period), the borrower was unable to: (a) rehire employees who had been employed on February 15, 2020, and hire similarly qualified employees for unfilled positions by December 31, 2020 (or, with respect to a loan made after December 27, 2020, on or before the last day of the applicable 8-24-week period); or (b) return to the same level of business activity at which the borrower was operating before February 15, 2020, due to compliance with requirements or guidance issued by the Secretary of Health and Human Services, the Director of the Centers for Disease Control and Prevention, or the Occupational Safety and Health Administration between March 1 and December 31, 2020 (or, with respect to a loan made after December 27, 2020, ending on the last day of the applicable 8-24-week period), relating to standards of sanitation, social distancing, or other worker or customer safety requirements related to COVID-19.

-- If you received an EIDL loan between January 31, 2020 and April 3, 2020, you can apply for a PPP loan, however, if the EIDL was used for payroll costs, any PPP loan you receive must be used to refinance the EIDL.
+- Borrowers may apply for an EIDL loan in addition to a loan under the PPP, provided the loans are not used for the same purpose, including for duplicative payroll costs, rent or utilities.
+If you received an EIDL loan between January 31, 2020 and April 3, 2020, you can apply for a PPP loan, however, if the EIDL was used for payroll costs, any PPP loan you receive must be used to refinance the EIDL loan.

 1. Maximum tangible net worth of the business is not more than $15 million; and